 - (d) Failure to Meet or Obtain Joint Statement.
-If counsel for the moving party is unable, after a good faith effort, to secure the cooperation of counsel for the opposing party in arranging the required conference, or in preparing and executing the required joint statement, counsel for the moving party may file and serve an affidavit so stating, setting forth the nature and extent of counsel's efforts to arrange the required conference or procure the required joint statement, the opposing counsel's responses or refusals to respond to those efforts, the issues to be determined at the hearing, and the moving party's contentions with regard to the issues, including any briefing in respect thereto.
+If counsel for the any party is unable, after a good faith effort, to secure the cooperation of counsel for the opposing party in arranging the required conference, or in preparing and executing the required joint statement, counsel for that party may file and serve an affidavit so stating, setting forth the nature and extent of counsel's efforts to arrange the required conference or procure the required joint statement, the opposing counsel's responses or refusals to respond to those efforts, the issues to be determined at the hearing, and the moving party's contentions with regard to the issues, including any briefing in respect thereto.
 Refusal of any counsel to participate in a discovery conference, or refusal without good cause to execute the required joint statement, shall be grounds, in the discretion of the Court, for entry of an order adverse to the party represented by counsel so refusing or adverse to counsel.
 See L.R.
 110. - Exceptions Required Joint Statement Discovery (e) from re Disagreement.
 The foregoing requirement for a Joint Statement re Discovery Disagreement shall not apply to the following situations: (1) when there has been a complete and total failure to respond to a discovery request or order, or (2) when the only relief sought by the motion is the imposition of sanctions.
 In either instance, the aggrieved party may bring a motion for relief for hearing on fourteen (14) days notice. responding party shall file a response thereto not later than seven (7) days before the hearing date.
 The moving party may file and serve a reply thereto not less than two (2) court days before the hearing date.
 L.R.
 135. - (f) Notice Provisions.
 By reason of the notice provisions set forth in (a) and (e), the provisions of L.R.
-230 shall not apply to motions and hearings dealing with discovery matters.
+230 shall not apply to motions and hearings dealing with discovery matters. - (g) Requests for Protective Orders.
+When a party files a motion for a protective order in response to any discovery request, that party's obligation to respond to the discovery request is stayed pending resolution of the motion for a protective order.